jamie-forschmiedt/permutations/index.md

 ## Is it really random?
 Our null hypothesis here is that the generated permutation is uniformly distributed.

 Each of the 4 tests below will produce a corresponding p-value.
 Setting a cut-off for the p-value is tricky and controversial, so we can only make subjective decisions regarding when to reject the null hypothesis.
-However, we might not want to see p-values less than around 0.05.
+However, we might not want to see p-values less than 0.05.

 [Wikipedia](https://en.wikipedia.org/wiki/P-value) has lots of background information about the p-value.

 ###   Spearman's Footrule
 Consider the identity permutation π = (1, 2, 3, 4, 5, 6) and the permutation σ = (4, 1, 2, 5, 3, 6).
 The first test statistic we will compute is the sum of the absolute value of the difference between π(i) and σ(i), which is called the Footrule.
 Let ρ(π, σ) =Σ|π(i) - σ(i)|, where 1 ≤ i ≤ n.

-Spearman's Footrule has these properties:
+Footrule has these properties:

 Mean = <img src="https://render.githubusercontent.com/render/math?math=\dfrac{1}{3}(n^2 - 1)">